snaraya7/SE_Beliefs/README.md

 ### Belief 3

 1. python [belief3.py](belief3.py)
-2. Prints results in console and generates the box-plot (required plotly module) image in SE_Beliefs/png/ folder.
+2. Prints the required results to the console.
+To generate the box-plot (as shown in the paper) run [belief3_box_plot.py](belief3_box_plot.py) (but this requires the installation of plotly module and its dependencies).

 ### Belief 4